The best investment for the future is an investment in our children;

 We also believe the most effective approach to professional development is one of continuous improvement.
 Of gradual change coming in small steady steps.

 We take our inspiration from the elegant philosophy of Kaizen, used so successfully by Japanese industry.
 Kaizen promotes a focus on many small changes added up over time, to deliver big results.

 Gradual change gets around our natural resistance to big disruptions – and ‘small’ fits into busy schedules.
 Overall it’s just a more realistic (and more effective) way of bringing about long term results.

-Because remarkable children deserve remarkable managers.
+Because remarkable children deserve remarkable managers and teachers.

 …has a BSc in chemistry and marketing, and an MBA (Hons).
 He has a background in research, marketing, and managing companies and not-for-profit organisations – with close to 25 years experience in the adult education sector.